-This document describes the second version of the Muon Sorter MS2005 board (built in July 2005) for the CSC EMU Trigger System at CMS.
+This document describes the second (production) version of the Muon Sorter MS2005 board (built in July 2005) for the CSC EMU Trigger System at CMS.
 The MS2005 is located in the middle of the Track Finder (TF) crate and receives up to 36 muon tracks from 12 Sector Processors (SP) over custom 6U backplane.
-The MS2005 selects the four best muon candidates and transmits them in ranked order to the Global Muon Trigger (GMT) Receiver board over four copper cables.
+The MS2005 selects the four best muon candidates and transmits them in ranked order to the Global Muon Trigger (GMT) Receiver board via four copper cables.
 The functionality and external connections of the MS2005 are described below.
 Block diagram of the MS2005 board is shown on Figure 1.
-It comprises the backplane interface, VME interface, main processing logic based on Xilinx FPGA, located on a mezzanine card, and LVDS transmitters to GMT crate.
+It comprises the VME and custom backplane interfaces, main processing logic based on Xilinx FPGA, located on a mezzanine card, and LVDS transmitters to GMT crate.